Pickleball Rules For Doubles – Serving, Volleying, and Winning

 1- Rotation and Positioning in Doubles Play

 In pickleball doubles, players rotate positions each time their team regains the serve.
 The rotation is done counterclockwise, with the player in the left-hand court moving to the right-hand court, and the partner in the right-hand court shifting to the left-hand court.
-This rotation ensures fair play and allows all players to have an opportunity to serve and experience different positions on the court.
-Communication and coordination with your partner are crucial to ensure a smooth transition during rotations.

 Some Common Faults In Pickleball Doubles